fazleh2010/term-a-llod-demo/README.md

 Go to http://localhost:8080/status?view=status and the interface will be shown on your browser.

 ### Publish your terminology
-3. Publish your terminology using the following command.
+3. Run the following command.
 Here
 - solar.tbx is the terminology file &
 - mappings.default is the mapping file
 ```